vercel/next.js/examples/with-react-md/README.md

 ## The idea behind the example

-This example features how yo use [react-md](https://react-md.mlaursen.com/) (React Material Design) with Next.js.
+This example features how you use [react-md](https://react-md.mlaursen.com/) (React Material Design) with Next.js.

 I recommend reading [layout-component](../layout-component) example next to learn how to reuse the layout across the pages.